chenrylee/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADForest.md

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+The cmdlet will not run.

 ```yaml
 Type: SwitchParameter